Athens

 By Train

-Rail travel compared to the rest of Europe is extremely antiquated and limited with most of it confined to the northern and eastern halves of the Greek mainland.
+Rail travel in Greece compared to the rest of Europe is extremely antiquated and limited with most service confined to the northern and eastern halves of the Greek mainland.
 For information on specific routes and times check with the Hellenic Railways Organization (OSE) (+30 210 529 7777/http://www.osenet.gr).
 Trains arriving in Athens from the south and west operate out of the Peloponnese Station (+30 210 513 1601).
 Passengers can then catch a taxi or bus into downtown.
 Arrivals from the north depart at the Larissa Station (+30 210 529 8837), which conveniently connects to downtown via the metro's Line 2.

 By Bus